Cold pressed; refined

 Castor oil is a yellowish oil derived from the seed of the Castor bean by cold pressure.
 Our Castor oil is "medicinal" quality, prepared from the yield of the first pressing; this is used as a purgative and laxative.
 (The oil from the second pressing is used as a lubricant for machinery, as a softening agent in making artificial leather, in the dressing of genuine leather, in brake fluids, paints and plastics.)

 It is believed that most of Castor oil's benefits are derived from its high concentration of unsaturated fatty acids.
-Approximately 90% of its fatty acid content is ricinoleic acid which is what gives Castor oil its remarkable healing qualities.
-Ricinoleic acid is known to be effective in preventing the growth of viruses, bacteria, yeast and mold.
+Approximately 90% of its fatty acid content is ricinoleic acid which is what gives Castor oil its remarkable therapeutic qualities and noted to benefit skin issues such as keratoses, inflammation, abrasions, fungus, minor acne and itchy skin.
+It soothes sore muscles and joint pain.
+Use as an oil pack, it supports thymus and immune function.

 Properties and Uses: